opencv/opencv/doc/js_tutorials/js_gui/js_image_display/js_image_display.markdown

 var src = cv.matFromArray(imgData, cv.CV_8UC4);
 @endcode

 @note Cause canvas only support 8-bit RGBA image, the cv.Mat type is cv.CV_8UC4.
+It is different from native OpenCV, cause images returned and shown by the native **imread** and **imshow** have the channels stored in BGR order.

 Display an image